aerdman1/henryhowler/docs/Gene Henry's Branch/gene-jeanne/gene-jeanne-1/war-stockings.md

 excerpt: by Jeanne Henry (Remembered in 2025)
 deprecated: false
 hidden: false
+link:
+  new_tab: false
 metadata:
   robots: index
 ---

-This story takes place in the early 1940s, during World War II.
-I was born in 1930, so I was eleven years old when the U.S. entered the war in 1941 after the attack on Pearl Harbor.
+This story, remembered in 2025 by Jeanne Henry, recounts experiences from the early 1940s during World War II.
+Born in 1930, I was eleven when the U.S. entered the war in 1941, following the attack on Pearl Harbor.

-At that age, I wasn’t yet wearing stockings, but many older girls I knew were.
+While I was too young to wear stockings, many older girls I knew did.
 Back then, stockings were made of silk.
-Once the war began, silk was needed for parachutes, so stockings disappeared from store shelves.
-The older girls—preteens and teenagers—came up with a clever workaround: “liquid stockings.”
-It was a kind of makeup they smeared on their legs to mimic the look of real stockings.
-Then, with an ink pen, someone would carefully draw a seam up the back of the leg, just as real stockings had.
-It was an ingenious way to keep up appearances despite the shortages.
+With the war demanding silk for parachutes, stockings vanished from stores.
+Resourceful preteens and teenagers devised "liquid stockings"—a makeup applied to their legs to mimic the look of real stockings.
+Someone would then meticulously draw a seam up the back of the leg with an ink pen, replicating the authentic appearance.
+This ingenious solution allowed them to maintain appearances despite severe shortages.

-Stockings may not seem important now, but in the 1940s women didn’t wear pants; only dresses.
-For dressing up, liquid stockings offered a creative solution to a very real wartime problem.
+Today, stockings may seem insignificant, but in the 1940s, women exclusively wore dresses, not pants.
+For formal wear, liquid stockings provided a creative and practical answer to a genuine wartime challenge.

-Of course, stockings weren’t the only thing in short supply.
-Meat, sugar, gasoline, and other essentials were rationed.
-Families managed with ration coupons or by standing in long lines, often receiving far less than they wanted.
-Cigarettes were also rationed—one pack per person.
-To get enough, everyone in the family stood in line, including my brother and me.
-Children buying cigarettes wasn’t unusual then; either there weren’t age limits, or no one enforced them.
-To us, it felt more like a game than a burden, waiting our turn to pick up a pack.
+Stockings were far from the only item in short supply.
+Essentials like meat, sugar, and gasoline were rationed.
+Families relied on ration coupons or endured long queues, often receiving less than desired.
+Even cigarettes were rationed to one pack per person.
+To secure enough, every family member, including my brother and me, would stand in line.
+Children buying cigarettes was common then, either due to a lack of age limits or unenforced regulations.
+For us, it felt more like a game than a chore, waiting our turn to pick up a pack.

-Gasoline was another headache.
-I remember sitting in the car at long lines for the pump, hoping the fuel wouldn’t run out before it was our turn.
-I’m sure there were other shortages too, but I was just a child, and some of those details have faded with time.
+Gasoline posed another significant challenge.
+I recall sitting in the car, waiting in lengthy lines at the pump, always hoping fuel wouldn't run out before our turn.
+I'm certain there were other shortages, but as a child, some details have faded over time.

-Looking back, I realize that wartime shortages taught people how to adapt in small but clever ways.
-Whether it was liquid stockings, ration coupons, or long waits at the gas pump, everyone found ways to get by.
-It wasn’t easy, but it showed the kind of resilience that defined those years.
+Reflecting now, I recognize how wartime shortages taught people to adapt in small yet remarkably clever ways.
+Whether it was the innovation of liquid stockings, the use of ration coupons, or the patient waits at the gas pump, everyone found methods to manage.
+It wasn't easy, but it exemplified the profound resilience that characterized those years.